Sysmap-Microservice/src-ms-portability/README.md

 And, into the folder that was created the docker-compose.yaml file, run the following command (Terminal or CMD):
 > docker-compose up

+### Run the project from IDE with Maven
+To run the application from the IDE you will need to run with the `-DskipTests` Maven parameter, just like this:
+> mvn clean install -DskipTests

+Without this, the application will return a error like:
+` There are test failures.
+Please refer to D:\Java_study\springboot\springboot-sugon-3\target\surefire-reports for the individual test results.`